FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 state variable has an id and name for identification and a value of a FIX datatype.
 Like any field, valid values can be constrained to a code set or range.
-The datatype or code set is declared in the type attribute, just like any field
+The datatype or code set is declared in the type attribute, just like any field.

 If a state variable corresponds to a standard FIX field, it can be declared as a `<fieldRef>` element child of the `<actor>`.